+Responsibility Compliance Minimise new fixings into the wall.
+If fixings are used physical fixings are preferred over chemical anchors which could be difficult to remove and repair in the future without undue damage.
+Do not use fixing methods that will adversely impact the structure and fabric of the wall.
 The fixings will be minimised by using the most direct route possible for the gas line.
 Chemical anchors will be used in order to minimise stress on the weaker points in the fractured sandstone.
 Expansion type anchors impart stress directly into the base material and require a greater distance from fracture edges.
 Chemical anchors can be placed closer to edges with less risk and the load is applied to the length of the embedment rather than being concentrated at limited points.
 Repairs will be by a heritage stonemason.
+Fixing to the wall for new services, such as lighting, security or other structures, should be managed to minimise impacts on significance, particularly in association with the temporary works for the new Barangaroo Metro Station.
 The proposed diversion is located at the northern periphery of this section of the wall, where the Windmill Street bridge already interrupts the continuity of the cutting.
 The location of anchors will avoid bedding planes, tool marks and other fractures.

-Fixings will be minimised.
+When choosing fixing locations, use existing/earlier fixing points wherever Fixings will be minimised.
 There are no existing fixings that can be utilised in this location.
+AMBS Ecoloav & Heritage 12